How this calculator works

 Even a simple calculator can produce the wrong answer if the wrong values are entered or if the formula does not match the real situation.
 The safest workflow is to check the intent first, then the inputs, then the formula, and only then the final output.

-1. Enter all dimensions or coordinates in one consistent unit system.
+- Enter all coordinates or dimensions using one consistent unit system.

 Common mistakes and final checks